Fork the consciousness, or download the project and create your own.

 Conclusion: A Path Towards Implementable Artificial Consciousness

-The framework presented in the analyzed document, drawing inspiration from comprehensive works like Masataka Watanabe’s “From Biological to Artificial Consciousness,” offers a compelling vision for the ACM project.
+The framework presented in the analyzed document, drawing inspiration from thorough works like Masataka Watanabe’s “From Biological to Artificial Consciousness,” offers a compelling vision for the TCAI project.
 By translating high-level theories into specific architectural components, evaluation metrics, and a phased development roadmap, it lays out a plausible path towards building and understanding more sophisticated forms of artificial awareness and, potentially, consciousness.
 This structured, metrics-driven approach is vital for making tangible progress in one of AI’s most profound challenges.